-Spot rates can be easily understood by applying the fundamental economics of supply and demand.
+Spot rates can be easily understood by applying the fundamental economics of supply and demand to shipping operations.
 This is a good starting point, but freight shipping is a bit more complicated than that.

 Spot rates are for shippers who don’t typically work with contracts but need their freight moved regularly.
 These rates are also used when shippers need more capacity than contracted out at the time.

 Usually, they will need product moving out of their warehouse fast to make room for more and need the trucks to get them on the road.
-If the product volume remains high, this could open up to shippers offering contract rates to more carriers.
+If the product volume remains high, this could open the shipping process up to shippers offering contract rates to more carriers.